Skip to main content

 ssh-keygen -t rsa -b 4096

-Follow the prompts to save the keys.
-You can choose a password for the private key (optional).
+Follow the prompts to save your keys.
+You can set an optional passphrase to protect the private key.

 #